decipherhub/FHE-SecondBrain/content/Basic Cryptography/ECC.md

 # Elliptic Curve Cryptography (ECC)

-Elliptic Curve Cryptography (ECC) is a modern public-key cryptography system that leverages the algebraic structure of [[elliptic curves]] over finite fields.
+Elliptic Curve Cryptography (ECC) is a modern public-key cryptography system that leverages the algebraic structure of [[Elliptic Curves]] over finite fields.
 Its security is based on the difficulty of solving the **Elliptic Curve Discrete Logarithm Problem ([[ECDLP]])**, making it a powerful alternative to traditional systems like RSA—with the significant benefit of much smaller key sizes for equivalent security.

 ---